 Billy was exposed to starvation and

 extreme temperatures before coming to Majestic.
+His estimated year of hatching is 2010.

 Billy's bill was cut off prior to his being dropped off,